-Energy Policy and Climate/Science, Technology, and International Security Certificate
+Energy Policy and Climate/Science, Technology, and International Security

-Concerns over energy accessibility and challenges associated with climate change are as national security issues.
+Concerns over energy accessibility and challenges associated with climate change are national security issues.
 Energy is one of the most commonly alleged causes of war and other international disputes, and the impacts of climate change are increasingly seen as destabilizing forces.
 Moreover, energy issues are substantial constraints on military operations.

 For students in either the MS in Energy Policy and Climate or the Certificate in Science, Technology, and International Security, the ability to pursue both credentials will help facilitate their goals for professional advancement by providing expertise in the policy language of security along with the scientific expertise garnered through this combined program.

 - 11.15 - Watch for the Spring 2020 Odyssey Catalog Coming Soon!

 - 10.21 - Drs.
 Jennifer Bachner and Sarah O’Byrne Publish Article on Teaching Quantitative Methods

 - 9.16 - Cultural Heritage Management Podcasts: Elizabeth Galvin